Dodge: 1973–1980

 The 1973 oil crisis caused significant changes at Dodge, as well as Chrysler as a whole.
 Except for the Colt and Slant Six models of the Dart, Dodge's lineup was viewed as uneconomical.
 Although this problem affected American automakers, Chrysler did not have the resources to respond to the changes in the marketplace.
-While General Motors and Ford began downsizing their largest cars, Chrysler (and Dodge) were slow to make change.
+While General Motors and Ford began downsizing their largest cars, Chrysler (and Dodge) was slow to make change.

 Chrysler was able to use some of its other resources.
-Borrowing the recently introduced Chrysler Horizon from their European division, Dodge was able to get its new Omni subcompact on the market fairly quickly.
-At the same time, they increased the number of models imported from Japanese partner Mitsubishi starting in 1971: first was a smaller Colt (based on Mitsubishi's Galant line), then a revival of the Challenger (Dodge Challenger) in 1976 as a compact two-door hardtop with a four-cylinder engine.
+Borrowing the recently introduced Horizon from Chrysler's European division, Dodge was able to get its new Omni subcompact on the market fairly quickly.
+At the same time, they increased the number of models imported from Mitsubishi starting in 1971.
+First was a smaller Colt (based on Mitsubishi's Galant line), then a revival of the Challenger (Dodge Challenger) in 1976 as a compact two-door hardtop with a four-cylinder engine.

-The 1975 model year had the Dodge Charger and Chrysler Cordoba share the same new body based on the B platform.
-The Chrysler Cordoba had replaced the Plymouth Satellite Sebring.
-The Charger SE (Special Edition) was the only model offered.
-It came with a wide variety engines from the 318 CID "LA" series small block V8 to three versions of 400 CID big block V8.
+The 1975 model year saw the Dodge Charger and Chrysler Cordoba (the latter of which had replaced the Plymouth Satellite Sebring) share the same new body based on the B platform.
+The Charger SE (Special Edition) was the only model offered, and came with a wide variety engines from the 318 CID "LA" series small block V8 to three versions of 400 CID big block V8.
 The standard engine was the 360 CID 2-bbl small block, along with the code E58 4-bbl and dual exhaust high-performance version (225 hp) available as an option.
 Sales in 1975 amounted to 30,812.